 Interaction with interrupts

-The RIOT wrappers offer three ways to interact with interrupts:
+The RIOT wrappers offer two ways to interact with interrupts:

 Utility functions can disable interrupts (creating critical sections), check whether interrupts are enabled or to determine whether code is executed in a thread or an ISR.